Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Introduction

-The existing literature on hybrid VLC-RF systems that also use EH is mainly limited to finding the optimal value of DC bias to either maximize the data rate or minimize the outage probability~\cite{rakia2016optimal,yapici2020energy,pan2017secure,zhang2018cooperative,pan20193,peng2020performance,peng2021end,zhang2021slipt,zargari2021resource,xiao2021cooperative,rallis2023rsma,tran2019ultra,guo2021achievable}.
-To our best knowledge, optimization of VLC and RF resources for hybrid RF/VLC links for a multi-hop scenario as shown in Fig.~\ref{fig:system_model} has not been studied in any works in the literature.
-In this paper, we investigate the performance of EH for an indoor hybrid VLC-RF scenario as shown in Fig.~\ref{fig:system_model}.
+Existing literature on energy-harvesting hybrid VLC-RF systems predominantly focuses on optimizing the direct current (DC) bias to either maximize the data rate or minimize the outage probability~\cite{rakia2016optimal,yapici2020energy,pan2017secure,zhang2018cooperative,pan20193,peng2020performance,peng2021end,zhang2021slipt,zargari2021resource,xiao2021cooperative,rallis2023rsma,tran2019ultra,guo2021achievable, ghosh2022performance}.
+To the best of our knowledge, the optimization of VLC and RF resources for hybrid RF-VLC links for a multi-hop scenario, as shown in Fig.~\ref{fig:system_model}, remains unexplored.
+In this paper, we investigate the performance of EH for an indoor hybrid VLC-RF scenario.
 In particular, we allocate a portion of each transmission block to VLC and the rest to RF transmission in an adaptive manner.
-The LED transmits both data and energy to a relay node with energy harvesting capability in the first phase as illustrated in Fig.~\ref{fig:transmission_block} (i.e., VLC transmission).
+The light emitting diode (LED) transmits both data and energy to a relay node with energy harvesting capability in the first phase as illustrated in Fig.~\ref{fig:transmission_block} (i.e., VLC transmission).
 During the second phase (RF communication), the relay transmits the decoded information to the distant RF user using the harvested energy.
 Also, during this phase, the~LED continues to transmit power (no information) to the relay node, aiming to harvest energy that can be utilized by the~RF relay in the next transmission block.
 The key contributions of this work are summarized as follows.

 \begin{itemize}